rosin-project/rxros2/README.md

 ### Observable from a Linux device

-The function `rxros2::observable::from_device` will turn a Linux block or character device like `/dev/input/js0` into an observable message stream. `rxros2::observable::from_device` has as such nothing to do with ROS 2, but it provides an interface to low-level data types that are needed in order to create e.g. keyboard and joystick observables.
+The function `rxros2::observable::from_device` will turn a Linux block or character device like `/dev/input/js0` into an observable message stream. `rxros2::observable::from_device` has as such nothing to do with ROS2, but it provides an interface to low-level data types that are needed in order to create e.g. keyboard and joystick observables.
 The `rxros2::observable::from_device` takes as argument the name of the device and a type of the data that are read from the device.

-The example below shows what it takes to turn a stream of low-level joystick events into an observable message stream and publish them on a ROS 2 topic.
+The example below shows what it takes to turn a stream of low-level joystick events into an observable message stream and publish them on a ROS2 topic.
 First an observable message stream is created from the device `/dev/input/js0`.
-Then is is converted it to a stream of ROS 2 messages and finally the messages are published to a ROS2 topic.
+Then is is converted it to a stream of ROS2 messages and finally the messages are published to a ROS2 topic.
 Three simple steps, that’s it!

 #### Syntax